michaelbarton/bioinformatics-zen/content/markup/research/trimming-454-data-from-the-5-prime-may-improve-fidelity.markdown

 #   1628 1596 1573 1545 1522 1446 1442 1399 1356 935 635 548
 <%= endhighlight %>

-This shows that using a substring 50bp further down finds a larger number of exact matches in the reads.
-The following figure compares the matches to a mock-community sequence substring for the two different types of substrings.
+This shows that using a substring 50bp further downstream finds a larger number of exact matches in the reads.
+The following figure compares the difference in the substring matches.
 The figure is on a logarithmic scale.

 <%= lightbox(amzn('read-analysis/002-read-fidelity/SRX002564.fidelity.png'),
 amzn('read-analysis/002-read-fidelity/thumb.SRX002564.fidelity.png'), "Number